 Hi everyone.
-My name is Alex Archondarkis, and I am the Managing Consultant at Pentest People.
+So my name is Alex ArkinDorcas, and I am the Managing consultant at pentest people.
 I specialise in application technologies, which is pretty much any HTTP protocol, from web to mobile to APIs.
-I’ve spoken at various events over the years, which we can see below.
+I've spoken at various events over the years, which we can see below.

 Application technologies are continuing to become more advanced, we're getting more and more web applications every day, they're beginning to do really complicated things storing really complicated data.
 If we can compare the applications of today to the websites of 1995.
 For example, you can see just how far we have come with AR technologies.
 Whilst these technologies do get more advanced, there becomes a larger threat landscape.

 Cloud based solutions are now becoming the norm.
 They present entirely new attack vectors that haven't really had time to be researched.
 Because it's a it's more common, sorry, it's more recent.
 So things like companies leaving unprotected s3 buckets or cloud storage buckets, for example.
 It's also become very clear that staff based awareness training is absolutely vital to every organisation.
 We see this by how often, phishing is actually used to exploit companies and how successful it really is, the success rate is just absolutely amazing.

 So what is a threat source?
 A threat source is an organisation or group that may want to target your company.
 So this could be organised crime, Foreign Intelligence Service, services, competitors, activists, it really depends on what your company does, who they're competing with, and what kind of markets you're involved in.
 So for example, activists may be a big problem to an online e commerce Store that is selling for goods or animal goods.